-- The National Labor Relations Board has proposed reversing the current joint-employer standard, which took effect on April 27, 2020.
-The new rule would revert to the Obama-era standard for determining joint-employer status under the National Labor Relations Act.
-Under the proposed rule, entities may be deemed joint employers if they “share or codetermine those matters governing employees’ essential terms and conditions of employment.”
+- The National Labor Relations Board anticipates issuing its new joint-employer rule by the end of October.
+The new rule is expected to revert to the Obama-era standard where entities may be deemed joint employers if they “share or codetermine those matters governing employees’ essential terms and conditions of employment.”
 These terms and conditions include wages, benefits and other compensation, work and scheduling, hiring and discharge, discipline, workplace health and safety, supervision, assignment, and work rules.
-While the Trump-era standard requires proving exercised control over the terms and conditions of work of another entity’s employees, the proposed rule states the authority to control such terms and conditions is sufficient to establish joint-employer status.
-The joint-employer analysis has significant implications for employers, as it determines when one entity can be held liable for the other’s unfair labor practices.
-The Board is accepting public comments on the proposed rule until November 7, 2022.
+While the current standard — issued by the Trump-era Board — requires proving one entity exercised control over the terms and conditions of work of another entity’s employees, the new rule will state that the authority to control such terms and conditions is sufficient to establish joint-employer status.
+The joint-employer analysis has significant implications for employers, as, inter alia, it determines when one entity can be held liable for the other’s unfair labor practices and when two entities need to jointly bargain with a union.

 Please contact a Jackson Lewis attorney if you have any questions about these developments.